farshed/ytdl-bulk/Readme.md

 ## ytdl-bulk

-Add playlist url as the value of `url` variable in index.js and run:
+Add playlist id as the value of `playlistId` variable in index.js and run:

 ```
 $ npm install